Groups of p-central type: Groups of p -central type

 Let $P$ be a Sylow $2$-subgroup of $G$ and $Z_2=P\cap Z\le\Z(P)$.
 Observe that $\C_P(P\cap N)\le N$.
 Since $T_1$ has Sylow $2$-subgroups isomorphic to $Q_{16}$, we have $P\cap N\cong Q_{16}*\ldots*Q_{16}*Z_2$ and consequently $\Z(P)\le\C_P(P\cap N)=Z_2$.
 Thus, $\Z(P)=Z_2$.
 Choose $v_i\in T_i\cap P$ of order $8$ for $i=1,\ldots,m$.
 Since $[T_i,T_j]=1$ for $i\ne j$, $A:=\langle v_1,\ldots,v_m\rangle Z_2\le P$ is abelian with $|P:A|=|G:N||P\cap N:A|=2^mw$.
 By part~\eqref{sylct}, there exists $\chi\in\Irr(P)$ such that $\chi(1)^2=|P:Z_2|$.
 For a (linear) constituent $\mu\in\Irr(A)$ of the restriction $\chi_A$ we have $\chi(1)\le\mu^P(1)=|P:A|$.
 Hence,

 and $w\ge 2^m$.
 This contradicts \eqref{eqw}. \end{proof}

-The original conjecture by Iwahori--Matsumoto has been generalized by J.~F.~Humphreys (as mentioned in \cite{Higgs}) to the following statement: Let $N\unlhd G$ and $\lambda\in\Irr(N)$ such that all irreducible constituents of $\lambda^G$ have the same degree.
+The original conjecture by Iwahori--Matsumoto has been generalized by J.~F.~Humphreys (as mentioned in \cite{Higgs}) and independently by Navarro~\cite[Conjecture~11.1]{NavarroProblems} to the following statement: Let $N\unlhd G$ and $\lambda\in\Irr(N)$ be $G$-invariant such that all irreducible constituents of $\lambda^G$ have the same degree.
 Then $G/N$ is solvable.
 This conjecture is still open, but the corresponding version for Brauer characters does not hold.
 Indeed the Schur cover $6.A_6$ considered in the proof above is a counterexample for $p=5$.

 Next, we prove the equivalent characterization of groups of $p$-central type mentioned in the introduction.

 \begin{Prop} For a $p$-solvable group $G$ with center $Z:=\Z(G)$ the following assertions are equivalent: \begin{enumerate}[(1)] \item There exists some $\phi\in\IBr(G)$ such that $\phi(1)^2=|G:Z|_{p'}$. \item There exists a fully ramified Brauer character $\lambda\in\IBr(Z)$. \end{enumerate} \end{Prop} \begin{proof} It has been shown in \cite[Theorem~2.1]{NavarroFully} that (2) implies (1).
 The other implication was claimed in \cite{NavarroFully} without proof.
 So assume that (1) holds and choose a constituent $\lambda\in\IBr(Z)$ of $\phi_Z$.
 Since $G$ is $p$-solvable, there exists a $p$-complement $H\le G$.
 Since $\phi(1)$ has $p'$-degree, the restriction $\phi_H$ is irreducible by \cite[Theorem~10.9]{Navarro}.
 We may consider $\phi_H$ as an ordinary character.
 Let $Z=Z_p\times Z_{p'}$ and $\lambda=\lambda_p\times\lambda_{p'}$ where $Z_p$ is the Sylow $p$-subgroup of $Z$ and $\lambda_p\in\Irr(Z_p)$.
 Then $\phi_H(1)^2=|H:Z_{p'}|$ and $\lambda_{p'}^H=e\phi_H$ where $e=\phi(1)$ by \cite[Lemma~8.2]{Navarro2}.
 In particular, $\phi_H$ is the only character of $H$ lying over $\lambda_{p'}$.
 Let $\phi'\in\IBr(G)$ be a constituent of $\lambda^G$.
 Then $\phi'_H$ is a multiple of $\phi_H$.
 But since $H$ is a $p$-complement, $\phi'$ is uniquely determined by $\phi'_H$.
 It follows that $\phi'$ is a multiple of $\phi$, but then of course $\phi'=\phi$.
 Therefore, $\lambda$ is fully ramified in $G$. \end{proof}